jagreehal/eslint-plugin-prefer-object-params/README.md

 ### Excluding Files and Directories

-Use ESLint's standard `files` and `ignores` options—this works just like any other ESLint rule:
+Use ESLint's standard `files` and `ignores` options.
+This works just like any other ESLint rule:

 ```js
 // eslint.config.js